mongodb/terraform-provider-mongodbatlas/website/docs/r/search_index.html.markdown

 * `database` - (Required) Name of the database the collection is in.

-* `mappings_dynamic` - Indicates whether the index uses dynamic or static mapping.
+* `mappings_dynamic` - Indicates whether the search index uses dynamic or static mapping.
 For dynamic mapping, set the value to `true`.
 For static mapping, specify the fields to index using `mappings_fields`

-* `mappings_fields` - attribute is required when `mappings_dynamic` is false.
+* `mappings_fields` - attribute is required in search indexes when `mappings_dynamic` is false.
 This field needs to be a JSON string in order to be decoded correctly.
   ```terraform
     mappings_fields = <<-EOF
     {